The only EdS degree program in Oregon with national approval from the National Association of School Psychologists (NASP).

 Educational Specialist Degree

-Program Length: Three years (full or part-time study available).
+Program Length: Three years, minimum (full or part-time study available).
 For an overview of the program structure, see the course sequence.

 View current program of study in the course catalog; for more details, view program handbook.